augusto-queirantes/rails-rspec/README.md

 ## Specs

-Run 'bundle exec rspec' to run all project specs
+Run `bundle exec rspec` to run all project specs

 ## Linting

-Run 'bundle exec rubocop' to lint all files
+Run `bundle exec rubocop` to lint all files